Indiana, Idaho governors sign bans on gender-affirming care

 “When I started hormone therapy, it made me feel so much better about myself,” said Jessica Wayner, 16, at an Indiana House public health committee hearing last month.

 At least 13 states have laws banning gender-affirming care for minors: Alabama, Arkansas, Arizona, Georgia, Idaho, Indiana, Iowa, Kentucky, Mississippi, Tennessee, Utah, South Dakota and West Virginia.
-Federal judges have blocked enforcement of laws in Alabama and Arkansas.
+Federal judges have blocked enforcement of Alabama and Arkansas’ laws.

-In Kansas, legislators banned transgender athletes from girls’ and women’s sports from kindergarten through college — the first of several possible new laws targeting transgender people and advanced by Republican lawmakers over the wishes of the Democratic governor.
+The GOP-led Kansas Legislature on Wednesday also overrode Democratic Gov. Laura Kelly’s veto of a bill to ban transgender athletes from girls’ and women’s sports from kindergarten through college.

+Nineteen other states have imposed restrictions on transgender athletes, most recently Wyoming.

+The Arkansas Senate also sent a bill Wednesday to Republican Gov. Sarah Huckabee Sanders that would not allow schools to mandate its employees call transgender students by their preferred name or pronouns.

-In some states where Democrats control the legislature, access to gender-affirming health care is being enshrined.
+In some states where Democrats control the legislature, lawmakers are enshrining access to gender-affirming health care.
 Democratic New Mexico Gov. Michelle Lujan Grisham signed a bill Wednesday that protects providers of gender-affirming health care against potential civil and criminal prosecution.

 Dr. Molly McClain, who provides gender-affirming health care to patients of all ages, said the new legislation sends a message to people exploring their identity in ways that may not conform to gender norms.